CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 @TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

+For our CENG 501 Deep Learning term project, we implement the following paper on neural system identification and control: "Neural Optimal Control using Learned System Dynamics" [1].
+The paper was published in Internation Conference on Robotics and Automation 2023, one of the most renowned and prestigious conferences in robotics.

+The paper introduces neural networks to identify unknown nonlinear dynamics.
+Next, a neural optimal controller is developed using the identified dynamics.
+The results for both identification and control are demonstrated in four systems: Acrobot, Dubins car, Cartpole and Quadrotor.
+Since the primary goal of this project is to delve deep into the details of neural network implementations, we proceed to regenerate results incrementally.
+This means we implement system identification of some of these systems in the beginning.
+Later, as time permits, we implement the controllers for the systems identified.
+Once some systems have been studied end-to-end, we move on to investigate the remaining systems step-by-step.

 ## 1.1.
 Paper summary

 @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.